 In the main ICHTB sample collection (and at the time of writing), we hold over 60,000 unallocated samples from many different organs and many different diseases.
 This sample collection may be searched via an interface in the online database and samples can be requested through applying for a Research Project.

 Other sample collections are grouped in sub-collections which are also represented in the database.
 A sub-collection record contains information about the Principal Investigator involved, the type of samples collected, the consent gained and the samples collected.
-Principal Investigators and other designated members of staff are able (but not compelled) to use the online database system to record information about donors and samples in their sub-collections.
+Principal Investigators and other designated members of staff can use the online database system to record information about donors and samples in their sub-collections.
 Registration of a sub-collection permits only collection and storage of tissue.

 Hosting samples in a sub-collection on its own does not provide ethical approval to use them in research studies.
 A further process of approval is required before samples can be released to researchers.
 Further information on accessing samples for use in research can be found in Using Human Samples in Research.
 Information about samples and extracts used in research is kept in a project record.
 The project record contains information about the aims of the research, the research PI and the samples and extracts used.
 The database provides a facility to track issue of samples from sub-collections to specific projects.

 In some cases, experimental results are uploaded to the database and linked with the sample that generated them.
 This greatly enhances the value of the remaining samples for the donor.
-If you would like to discuss how this could be achieved with results from your experiment. please contact Chris Tomlinson.
+If you would like to discuss how this could be achieved with results from your experiment, please contact Chris Tomlinson.

+These processes ensure compliance with both the Tissue Bank's ethics approval and HTA regulations.
 All tissue collections are subject to a rolling audit to ensure that information held by the ICHTB is accurate and that records of consent, samples stored and sample usage are properly monitored by the PI of the sub-collection.